VictorS67/encre/packages/website/src/Events/Input/Rules/Rules.md

 ### Overview

-TThe `BaseRuleCollection` class allows for the aggregation and evaluation of multiple rules.
+The `BaseRuleCollection` class allows for the aggregation and evaluation of multiple rules.
 It provides a structured way to validate complex sets of input data against a collection of rules, supporting both "and" and "or" logical conjunctions.

 ### Usage